BabisDaoutis/DONHaClassifier/README.md

 ```
 conda env create -f environment.yml
 ```
+This will create a new conda environment with all the needed python packages.

 **Option 2:**
 In case there are issues running the *environment.yml*, you can run the following commands in a terminal one by one: